Intel Closes Its R&D Office In Egypt

-Whatever Intel says about the motivation for this decisions and Whether Intel will keep its sales arm in Egypt or not it is a bad news for Egypt since closing Intel’s R&D arm in Egypt is bad for the technology sector in Egypt and a loss for the engineering talents Egypt needs to grow its engineering base.
+Whatever Intel says about the motivation for this decisions it is a bad news for Egypt since closing Intel’s R&D arm in Egypt is bad for the technology sector in Egypt and a loss for the engineering talents Egypt needs to grow its engineering base.

-So based on that Intel’s decision harms the tech ecosystem in Egypt and its economy.
-Taking into account that other International tech companies sclosed their offices in Egypt, such as Yahoo’s decision to close its office in Cairo in Oct.
+So based on that Intel’s decision, harms the tech ecosystem in Egypt and its economy.
+Taking into account that other International tech companies closed their offices in Egypt, such as Yahoo’s decision to close its office in Cairo in Oct.
 2013.

-We can say that the military coupe in Egypt has failed the tech ecosystem in the country and its economy in general.
-UPDATE: Since it failed to at least convince Intel to keep its R&D office in Egypt, not to mention the instability the coupe has caused to the country has created high risk the environment and investors whether they are companies or individual do not invest in high risk countries.
+UPDATE: Since it failed to at least convince Intel to keep its R&D office in Egypt, not to mention the instability the coupe has caused to the country it also has created high risk the environment and investors whether they are companies or individual do not invest in high risk countries..

 Here is the full statement from Intel: